Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 12 Key Book Writing Tips For First Time Authors

-Sure, you have a great idea, you've committed to getting started, and you're excited to share your voice with the world.
-But how do you actually put pen to paper and turn a blank page into a work of art?
+Every person has a book in their head that needs writing, but getting the words out can be daunting for a first time author.
+Sure, you have a great idea, you’ve committed to getting started, and you’re excited to share your voice with the world.
+But how do you put pen to paper and turn a blank page into a work of art?

 First time author

-It can definitely be overwhelming — after all, you're not writing a term paper — this is an actual book!
+Writing a book can definitely be overwhelming — after all, you’re not writing a term paper — this is an actual book!

 Still, becoming a writer is an exciting and rewarding experience, so read on to learn our best writing tips for new authors!